BackupTheBerlios/hjb-svn/trunk/docs/rst/message-translation.rst

 * `Stream Message`_

-Please refer to [JMSSpec]_ for full descriptions of each these message types.
+Please refer to [JMSSpec]_ for full descriptions of these message types.

 HJB clients can send or receive textual representations of any of these message types.
-On sending, the message is one parameters of a POST request.
+On sending, the message is encoded and sent in one parameter of a POST request.
 On receiving, the message is part of the body of a HTTP response.

-The following sections describe how the parts of each of these types of JMS message are transformed into text in a HTTP request or response.
+The following sections describe the different types of JMS message are transformed into text in a HTTP request or response.

 Common features
 ---------------

-All JMS messages have a fixed set of standard header fields, which JMS represents as typed attributes on the JMS message class.
+All JMS messages have a fixed set of standard header fields, which JMS represents as typed attributes of the JMS message class.
 In addition, a message may have application-specific message properties (see [JMSSpec]_ for a full description).

 ..
 [JMSSpec] `Java Message Service specification 1.1
    <http://java.sun.com/products/jms/docs.html>`_

-HJB allows the standard headers and message properties to be transferred in a simple, consistent fashion:
+HJB allows both the standard header values and any application property values to be represented textually in a simple, consistent
+fashion:

-* The header fields are mapped to specific parameter names in a HTTP POST request and to field-names in the header section of the HJB message within a HTTP response.
-The JMS standard headers and their corresponding HJB field names are:
+* On sending, the JMS header fields are mapped to specific parameter names in a HTTP POST request.
+On receiving, the header fields are are represented using the same specific parameters in the header section of the HJB message sent back within HJB's HTTP response.
+  The JMS standard headers and their corresponding HJB field names
+  are:

   .. class:: display-items